How to Use Gender Pronouns in Email Signatures Positively

 But what does adding pronouns mean in terms of email signatures?
 Here, we’ll look at why it’s important to include gender pronouns in email signatures, how to introduce the idea to your team, and the most effective way to roll out custom email signatures across your business.

 What are gender pronouns?

-Our preferred gender pronouns are how we wish to be referred to by when spoken about in the third person.
+A gender pronoun is a word that is used instead of a noun to refer to a person or people.
+Our preferred gender pronouns are how we wish to be referred to in the third person.

 For example, those who identify as male typically prefer ‚he‘ and ‚him‘.
 People identifying as female often prefer ’she‘ and ‚her‘, while those who don’t identify as either may prefer ‚they‘ and ‚them‘.

-As a rule, it’s often courteous to ask someone to share their pronouns before addressing them.
+As a rule, asking someone to share their pronouns before addressing them is often courteous.

 Why should you include gender pronouns in email signatures?